melato/lxops/README.md

 - /var/log
 - /tmp

-And make sure I put all application data in one of these directories (except /tmp, of course).
+I put all application data and configuration in one of these directories (except /tmp).

 When I replace the root filesystem with a new image, my data persists.

-An image may already have /log populated with files and directories, without which the image might not function properly.
-For this reason, the configuration file has a *device-template* field that specifies another container whose devices will be copied to the current container during lxops launch, using rsync.

 ## lxops files
 An lxops file is a yaml configuration file that specifies how to launch an instance.